I Call These “Brenda’s Italian Sausage Sandwiches.” They are an Awesome & Quick Recipe to use up Your Garden Tomatoes & Herbs!

 - 1 tbsp Olive Oil Optional, but I like to drizzle it over the veggies.

-> - Cut onions in half, then slice them up into half-moons.
+- Cut onions into slices.

-> - Slice or chop the garlic and basil.
+- Slice or chop the garlic and basil.

 - Chop the tomatoes into wedges or large chunks